 Agbogbloshie is often erroneously listed as the most toxic environment in the world (in reference to Pure Earth & Green Cross Switzerland’s ratings).

-Pure Earth (formerly the Blacksmith Institute) is a not-for-profit organization that helps to clean up toxic pollution in some of the world’s poorest areas.
+Pure Earth (formerly the Blacksmith Institute) is a not-for-profit organization that helps to clean up toxic pollution in some of the world’s poorest regions.

-Green Cross Switzerland was founded by the former Soviet leader Mikhail Gorbachev in 1993 to provide assistance to country’s facing serious environmental degradation.
+Green Cross Switzerland was founded by the former Soviet leader Mikhail Gorbachev in 1993 to provide assistance to country’s facing severe environmental degradation.

 Pure Earth and Green Cross Switzerland got together and made a list of the world’s top ten most toxic environments titled: